10th NASS: Adamu working against NWC's zoning formula, says APC V'Chair

 Adamu

-National Vice Chairman, Northwest, of the ruling All Progressives Congress APC, Salihu Moh.
-Lukman has accused the National Chairman of the party, Senator Abdullahi Adamu of working against the zoning formula adopted by the National Working Committee NWC for leadership positions in the 10th National Assembly.
+National Vice Chairman, Northwest, of the ruling All Progressives Congress APC, Salihu Lukman, has accused the National Chairman of the party, Senator Abdullahi Adamu, of working against the zoning formula adopted by the National Working Committee, NWC, for leadership positions in the 10th National Assembly.

-In a statement issued Wednesday in Abuja, Lukman alleged that a “conservative bloc” in the party leadership “is now spewing up hardcore ethnic Northern arguments against the zoning decisions” approved by the NWC following the outcome of consultations between the Adamu-led NWC team and President Bola Tinubu.
+In a statement issued yesterday in Abuja, Lukman alleged that a “conservative bloc” in the party leadership was spewing up hardcore ethnic northern arguments against the zoning decisions approved by the NWC, following the outcome of consultations between the Adamu-led NWC team and President Bola Tinubu.

 “As if those consultations were not designed to produce agreements, once the NWC approved the recommendation for zoning the leadership of the 10th National Assembly, Sen. Abdullahi Adamu, instead of acting as the National Chairman, facilitating implementation of decisions of organs of the party, he is acting as a factional leader opposing the decision of the NWC.